In this post

 It’s a dream for the creatively inclined, as the whole business revolves around beautiful spaces in which people want to spend time.
 They need to be habitable, enjoyable and stylish.

 Jen spends two weeks pulling together an entirely new space from scratch, sourcing secondhand furniture and local art.
-She dots every I and crosses every T, choosing everything from the wine glasses to the cushions and the books on the shelves.
+She dots every I and crosses every T, choosing everything from the wine glasses to the cushions and the books on the shelf.

 Designing an experience